yyynnn/React-static-landing-boilerplate/README.md

 1. Run `npm install` to install dependencies.

 2. Run `npm run start` to start the development server.

    Enter the "RS" command (nodemon) if you want to restart it.

+   Devmode is also SPA-ready, just add some REDUX.

 ### .. and complete by building

-- Run `npm run build` for building.
+1. Run `npm run build` for building.
 Look for generatet `/public` folder.

+  As for now this command is for static builds only.